-A pre-existing condition (PEC) is an ailment, illness or condition where, in the opinion of a medical practitioner appointed by nib (not your own doctor), the signs or symptoms of a condition existed during the six months before you first joined hospital cover or upgraded to a higher level of hospital cover.
+A pre-exisiting condition (PEC) is an ailment, illness or condition where, in the opinion of a medical practitioner appointed by nib (not your own doctor), the signs or symptoms of a condition existed during the six months prior to you first joining hospital cover or upgraded to a higher level of hospital cover.

 nib's medical practitioner will assess whether in the six months prior to joining or upgrading your current level of hospital cover, the signs or symptoms of the condition were evident to you or would have been evident to a reasonable general practitioner (had a general practitioner been consulted).

 A health condition can still be considered pre-existing even though the illness had not been formally diagnosed prior to you purchasing or upgrading your level of hospital cover.

 If your condition or illness is determined to have met the pre-existing condition definition, a 12 month waiting period applies from the date of joining or upgrading your level of hospital cover. nib may not pay hospital benefits for treatment for the condition during this waiting periods (or, if you have upgraded, may pay benefits in line with your previous level of cover).

 The pre-existing condition rule applies the same way across all health funds.
 Similar to waiting periods, the pre-existing condition rule exists to keep health cover fair.
 Otherwise it could be possible for people who are knowingly unwell to join a health fund and claim for a planned procedure and leave.
 It is this type of claiming behaviour that makes health insurance more expensive for everyone.